-Dog owners urged to microchip pets following prosecutions
+Dog owners urged to microchip pets following prosecution

-The reminder follows recent prosecutions by the authority's Housing and Public Protection Animal Welfare Team.
+The reminder follows a recent prosecution by the Housing and Public Protection Animal Welfare Team.

-for failing to update his pet’s ownership details despite being requested to do so after his pet poodle was found roaming the streets of Cramlington.
+On Monday (25th March) Mid and South East Northumberland Magistrates fined a Cramlington woman a total of £584 for failing to update her pet’s ownership details despite being requested to do so after her pet Shih Tzu dog was found roaming the streets of Cramlington.

 Microchipping is in place to enable identification of a dog and helps authorities reunite stray pets with their owners.
 Updated microchips also act as a deterrent to dog theft and give vets and officials the ability to easily contact an owner in an emergency.

-Since 2016, puppies have to be microchipped from 8 weeks old, so it is advised that before you buy a dog, you ensure it is already microchipped and that you update the contact details as necessary.
+Since April 2016, all dogs have to be microchipped from 8 weeks old, so it is advised that before you buy a dog, you ensure it is already microchipped and that you update the contact details as necessary.

 In order for microchip data to be useful, the details recorded must be up to date.
-Therefore owners who move house, or even change their mobile telephone number should remember to ensure their dog’s microchip is updated.
+Therefore owners who move house, or even change their mobile telephone number should remember to ensure their dog’s microchip details are updated.

 “When a dog goes missing it can be distressing for both the dog and their owner.
 Having your pet microchipped is quick and painless for them and increases the chances of you being reunited with your dog if they go missing."